 A working definition for homophobia is the irrational fear and subsequent discrimination and/or hatred of non-heterosexual persons, including gay, lesbian, bisexual, transgendered, questioning, or queer people and sexual non-conformists.
 That being said, homophobia encompasses a wide range of viewpoints and attitudes, and manifests differently in different people.
 While there is no one known cause of homophobia, research has shown that having strong religious beliefs disapproving of sex and/or homosexuality and having little or no contact with lesbian and gay people can negatively influence a person's attitudes towards homosexuals.
-Homophobia affects everyone — when a particular group is marginalized or intimidated, especially in college campus situations, no one can feel truly safe.
+Homophobia affects everyone — when a particular group is marginalized or intimidated, no one can feel truly safe.

 It's admirable that you want to address your roommate's behavior, and some good things may come out of these ensuing conversations.
 In these early discussions, try to approach the subject with compassion, giving her the benefit of the doubt.
 Steer the conversation so that arguing or fighting is avoided, especially about other issues besides the topic at hand.
 If she hasn't been introduced to the idea of homophobia, it could easily feel like an attack — be in control of the situation enough to state your feelings and concerns while keeping dogma and preaching out of the picture.
 While ignorance is no excuse to discriminate, the learning and change must have a beginning, hopefully in you.